Website Last Updated 13th July 2019

 Extension to Underwood Community Centre

-Applications will soon be invited for the construction of an extension to Underwood Community Centre.
+Applications for the construction of an extension to Underwood Community Centre are being reviewed.
 Details of the proposed construction is described in documents on this website accessed through the Home page.

 Bishton Community Council (Welsh : Cyngor Cymuned Trefesgob) covers the three villages of Underwood, Bishton and Wilcrick.
 Located on the eastern side of the City of Newport, on the border with Monmouthshire, our Community has a mixture of urban and rural characteristics.The area forms part of the Llanwern electoral district (ward) and contains the eastern end of Llanwern Steelworks, the relatively modern Underwood estate and two historic villages of Bishton and Wilcrick.
 The total population of the community is estimated at about 2200.